-Private and public organizations rely on this workhorse for their operations over land and offshore in the harshest weather conditions, including search and rescue missions and disaster relief.
+Private and public organisations rely on this workhorse for their operations over land and offshore in the harshest weather conditions, including search and rescue missions and disaster relief.

 EMS in North America

-Of the 2,000 helicopters in service worldwide for EMS Missions, around 1,100 of them are in North America.
+Of the over 2,500 helicopters in service worldwide for EMS missions, around 1,250 of them are in North America.

 Operators of the H125, H130, H135, H145, AS365, and H155 range from the United States’ largest air medical transportation providers to regional and local hospitals.

-The U.S. Army utilizes the H145 in its UH-72A Lakota light utility helicopter for MEDEVAC (medical evacuation) missions.
+The US Army utilises the H145 in its UH-72A Lakota light utility helicopter for medevac (medical evacuation) missions.